shaloo/docs.arcana/docs/concepts/anwallet/walletntwkswitchmode.md

 ---
 alias: concept-wallet-switch-mode
-title: 'Arcana wallet blockchain network switching behavior'
-description: 'Arcana wallet configuration setting for wallet visibility controls the blockchain network switching behavior.'
+title: 'Switching Blockchain Networks'
+description: 'Web3 app developers can control the blockchain network switching behavior and the user experience in the apps that integrate with the Auth SDK.'
 arcana:
   root_rel_path: ../..
 ---

 # Switching Networks

-[{{config.extra.arcana.sdk_name}}]({{page.meta.arcana.root_rel_path}}/concepts/authsdk.md) provides user authentication and blockchain signing functionality via the embedded, non-custodial Web3 wallet - the **{{config.extra.arcana.wallet_name}}**.
+[{{config.extra.arcana.sdk_name}}]({{page.meta.arcana.root_rel_path}}/concepts/authsdk.md) provides user authentication and blockchain signing functionalities.
+After logging in, the authenticated user can immediately access the embedded, non-custodial Web3 wallet - the **{{config.extra.arcana.wallet_name}}** and sign blockchain transactions for any supported networks.

-Web3 apps integrating with the {{config.extra.arcana.sdk_name}} can easily enable the [{{config.extra.arcana.wallet_name}} wallet]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md) in the context of the application and allow authenticated users to use the wallet for adding, configuring any supported blockchain networks, or switching networks.

-There are two ways in which the network that is displayed in the wallet UI can be switched.
-An authenticated user can switch to a different network via the wallet UI by selecting one from the dropdown list.
-Application developers too can programmatically add and switch to a preferred network such that all authenticated app users will see this developer-configured network when they authenticate and access their respective wallets.

-## Network Switching Behavior

-The `alwaysVisible` [input parameter](https://authsdk-ref-guide.netlify.app/interfaces/constructorparams) configured by the application developer at the time of instantiating the `AuthProvider`, controls the wallet user experience with switching networks.
+By default, after a user logs in, only a subset of [[state-of-the-arcana-auth#supported-networks|blockchain networks supported by the {{config.extra.arcana.sdk_name}}]] is displayed in the dropdown list in the {{config.extra.arcana.wallet_name}} UI.
+The developer can configure additional blockchain networks for the app by adding them using the {{config.extra.arcana.dashboard_name}} or programmatically in the app.

+The developers can also specify which blockchain network will be active once the user logs into the app by specifying a default network in the {{config.extra.arcana.dashboard_name}}.
+Besides adding networks and specifying the default active network, a network switch can also be initiated programmatically by the developer.
+This can be done by using the [[web-auth-usage-guide#switching-chains | `wallet_addEthereumChain`]] and [[web-auth-usage-guide#switching-chains | `wallet_switchEthereumChain`]] blockchain requests in the app.

+However, note that an active blockchain network in the {{config.extra.arcana.wallet_name}} UI can only be switched by the authenticated user.
+The developer can only programmatically **initiate the network switching request**.
+The actual switch of the active network in the wallet happens only when the user approves the blockchain request initiated by the developer through the app.
+In contrast, once the user has access to the {{config.extra.arcana.wallet_name}} UI, after login, they can easily switch the active network directly by using the {{config.extra.arcana.wallet_name}} UI and selecting one of the networks in the dropdown list.

+## User Experience

+The user experience for network switching varies depending upon the `alwaysVisible` configuration setting chosen by the app developer while integrating the app with the {{config.extra.arcana.sdk_name}}.
+This setting controls whether the {{config.extra.arcana.wallet_name}} UI is always visible in the app's context after a user logs in or it is displayed selectively only when a blockchain transaction is triggered by the app.

-### Network Switching: `alwaysVisible=true`
+### `alwaysVisible=true`

-By default, `alwaysVisible=true` when a new `AuthProvider` is instantiated during the integration of the app with the {{config.extra.arcana.sdk_name}}.
-With this default setting the wallet UI is displayed right after a user authenticates in the minimized state.
-Users can click on it to bring up the maximized wallet.
-Minimized or maximized, `alwaysVisible=true` ensures that the wallet is always visible in the app's context.
-To switch the network displayed in the wallet, the user can simply click on the drop-down list and select an entry from the list to change the network.

-Another way to switch the wallet network is when the app developer programmatically adds it by calling [[web-auth-usage-guide#switching-chains | `wallet_addEthereumChain`]] and [[web-auth-usage-guide#switching-chains | `wallet_switchEthereumChain`]] methods.
-When a network addition or switching is initiated by the app developer, it requires the user's approval before the network switch actually takes effect.
+If the developer selects `alwaysVisible=true` during app integration with the{{config.extra.arcana.sdk_name}}, the user can access the {{config.extra.arcana.wallet_name}} UI immediately after login.
+They can switch the active network by simply choosing a different network from the dropdown list in the UI.

+A developer can also programmatically **initiate** a network change blockchain request by adding the relevant code in the app.
+This will automatically trigger a blockchain transaction request UI in the app context with the requisite details.
+The user can review the chain switch request and approve or reject it.
+The actual network switch cannot happen unless the authenticated user approves this programmatically triggered blockchain request to switch the network.

-### Network Switching:`alwaysVisible=false`
+### `alwaysVisible=false`

-If the developer has opted for `alwaysVisible=false` while integrating the app with the {{config.extra.arcana.sdk_name}}, then the wallet UI does not show up automatically after a user logs in.
-It is displayed only if a blockchain transaction is triggered that requires the user's approval.
-Once the user approves the transaction, the wallet UI disappears.
-There is no way for an authenticated user to add, configure or switch the network using the wallet UI.
-Only the developer can programmatically add and switch the network by using the [[web-auth-usage-guide#switching-chains | `wallet_addEthereumChain`]] and [[web-auth-usage-guide#switching-chains | `wallet_switchEthereumChain`]] methods.
-When a network addition or switching is initiated by the app developer, it requires the user's approval before the network switch takes effect.
+If the developer selects `alwaysVisible=false` while integrating the app with the {{config.extra.arcana.sdk_name}}, then the {{config.extra.arcana.wallet_name}} UI does not show up automatically after a user logs in.
+In this case, the user cannot simply use the {{config.extra.arcana.wallet_name}} UI to switch the active network to a different one as there is no user interface available to do so.

+With `alwaysVisible=false`, only the developer can programmatically initiate a network change blockchain request by adding the relevant code in the app.
+When that app code executes, it automatically triggers a blockchain transaction request UI in the app context with the requisite details.
+The user can review the chain switch request and approve or reject it.
+The actual network switch cannot happen unless the authenticated user approves this programmatically triggered blockchain request to switch the network.

 {% include "./text-snippets/add_wallet_config_warning.md" %}